Shain-H/Shain-pull-request-demo/README.md

 # Shain-pull-request-demo

-my repo is the best repo
+This repo is good
-i look forward to reading your pull requests
+Look forward to reading pull requests
-tacos
+Tacos
+Pizza